 What is the activity?

 The term community is often used to describe groups of people those who share a range of characteristics such as sexual identity, race or ethnicity, culture, age or geographical location.
 Community development describes a process of developing and supporting active and sustainable networks based on social justice and mutual respect.
 It is about enabling and empowering people to directly inﬂuence the things that affect their lives.
-Making it Count has 14 over-arching community development aims that constitute the current strategic priorities of the CHAPS partnership.
+Making it Count has 14 over-arching community development aims that constituted the strategic priorities of the CHAPS partnership in 2011-12.

 A document produced by the last Labour government, Communities in control: real people, real power (2008) contains a number of initiatives and ideas to help boost community development with the aim of increasing participatory democracy and direct advocacy.
 The current coalition government’s proposed increase in community engagement through the notion of ‘Big Society’ has still not been fully articulated, but this can be regarded as an opportunity for voluntary sector agencies to devise their own vision of the Big Society.